matrix-org/synapse/ISSUE_TEMPLATE.md

 Describe how what happens differs from what you expected.

+If you can identify any relevant log snippets from _homeserver.log_, please include those here (please be careful to remove any personal or private data):

 ### Version information

 <!-- IMPORTANT: please answer the following questions, to help us narrow down the problem -->

-- **Homeserver**: was this issue identified on matrix.org or another homeserver?
+- **Homeserver**: Was this issue identified on matrix.org or another homeserver?

+If not matrix.org:
+- **Version**:        What version of Synapse is running?
+- **Install method**: package manager/git clone/pip
-- **Platform**:   tell us about the environment in which your homeserver is operating
+- **Platform**:       Tell us about the environment in which your homeserver is operating
                       - distro, hardware, if it's running in a vm/container, etc.